-The Wood Science project allows youth to exhibit a wide variety of items they made working with wood, using tools.
-Learn to create and read plans to build projects for the farm, shop, household or other areas.
+The Wood Working project allows youth to exhibit a wide variety of items made working with wood and using tools.
+You will learn to create and read plans to build projects for the farm, shop, household or other areas.

 Rules - Woodworking